 Other risk factors for preterm labor and premature birth:

 - Age and race/ethnicity.
 Being younger than 17 or older than 35 makes you more likely than other women to give birth early.

 - Race/Ethnicity is a risk factor, too.
-In the United States, black women are more likely to give birth early.
-Almost 17 percent of black babies are born prematurely each year.
+In the United States, African American women are more likely to give birth early.
+Almost 17 percent of African American babies are born prematurely each year.
 Just more than 10 percent of Native American and Hispanic babies are born early, and less than 10 percent of white and Asian babies.
 We don’t know why race plays a role in premature birth; researchers are working to learn more about it.

 Early identification of risk factors is crucial in finding out whether something can be done to prevent premature births.
-Prevention or premature birth is therefore an important part of prenatal care. here are some steps to take when you have been identified to be at risk for premature labor and delivery.
+Prevention or premature birth is, therefore, an important part of prenatal care.